sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem Solving

 **Today's Progress:** Continuing the resize program, from Pset4.

 **Thoughts:** I spent so long trying to solve a problem I didn't have on this program, what a small distraction/misinterpretation can do...
 Oh and my laptop's wifi is driving me crazy, my connection keeps failing without any apparent reason :(

+### Day 29: September 21, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress:** I did it!!!!!!!!!!
+Succesfully wrote a program that enlarges a bmp file.
+One more problem to be done with this Pset!

+**Thoughts:** This was a very tough one, hardest one yet.
+There were many things to learn and really understand to make it work.
+But I feel very acomplished now that I got it to work and understand everything!